ndronos/c-nomorph/Adamson-2011/README.md

 Its types and operations are well-grounded in those provided by real machines, and for people used to how computers work, learning the idioms for generating time- and space-efficient programs is not difficult.
+At the same time the language is sufficiently abstracted from machine details that program portability can be achieved."

 (Adamson, 2011)
 ```